Campaign launches to bring Earth’s intergalactic messages to vinyl.

 Before we go any further, for those of you unfamiliar with the Voyager Golden Record, here’s a quick primer:

-Cut with greetings from across the world, popular music (Louis Armstrong, The Beatles etc) and sample sounds from the banal (dog bark) to the exquisite (kiss between mother and child) and the absurd (readings of Sagan’s future partner Ann Dryan’s brainwaves), this was a utopian project to reach terrestrial lifeforms with the best of what humanity has to offer.
+Cut with greetings from across the world, popular music (Louis Armstrong, Blind Willie Nelson etc) and sample sounds from the banal (dog bark) to the exquisite (kiss between mother and child) and the absurd (readings of Sagan’s future partner Ann Druyan’s brainwaves), this was a utopian project to reach terrestrial lifeforms with the best of what humanity has to offer.
 Etched onto gold-plated copper they carried the inscription: “To the makers of music – all worlds, all times”.
 Ingeniously, the packaged also included instructions on how to create your own playback device (or turntable), assuming that’s what your average alien would do.

 Now, to mark the 40th anniversary of this romantic, mad-cap project, a campaign has been launched to release the records on vinyl for the first time.